Electricians guide to CPR

 What is CPR and what does it cover?

 The Construction Products Regulation is a piece of European legislation (EU Regulation 305/2011) that includes all types of products used in the building industry e.g. doors, window frames, cement, plasterboard, plaster, toilets pans, sinks etc.).
-Anything that is FIXED into the fabric of the building is in scope and must be CE marked for CPR.
+Within the EU member states, anything that is FIXED into the fabric of the building is in scope and must be CE marked for CPR.
 “Safety in case of fire” is one of 7 performance characteristics.